 - a.
 Sign installation shall be reversible that is, it should leave no trace on the building after the sign is removed. - b.
 Sign colors shall be compatible with those of the building; a limited palette of no more than four colors should be used. - c.
 Traditional materials (wood and metal) are appropriate, while plastic is not.
 Neon signs may be used with the approval of the HPC.
 Other composite material may be approved by the Heritage Preservation Commission. - d.
 Modern back-lit fluorescent signs, animated signs, awnings, or electronic billboards and signs with changeable letters are prohibited. - e.
-Small free-standing or wall-mounted signs may be used to identify rear entrances or parking areas.
+Small free-standing or wall-mounted signs may be used to identify rear entrances or parking areas. - f.

-- f.
 Wayfinding, directional, or upcoming event signs that maintain the historic character of the Downtown may be approved by the Heritage Preservation Commission. - g.
 All proposed signs must receive a sign permit from the Fire Department Division of Fire Protection and Building Safety in accordance with section 111-36 of the Municipal Code

-The proposed sign is proposed to be installed to an existing wood backing that will not physically impairing any significant architectural features nor visually impair any portion of the storefront.
-It is constructed of aluminum and acrylic which is a composite material.
-The sign is non-illuminated, it will be lit at night from existing light fixtures.
+The proposed sign is intended to be installed where the existing sign is currently located or traditionally located.
+They will not physically impair any significant architectural features nor visually impair any portion of the storefront.
+They are constructed of aluminum panels which is an appropriate material.
+The sign is non-lit..

 FINDING: The proposed sign is in conformance with the Downtown Historic District Design Standards.
+The composite sign face material must be approved by the Comission.